McBaumwolle/McBaumwolle/README.md

 - 👋 Hi, I’m @McBaumwolle
-- 👀 I’m interested in ... human activities.
+- 👀 I’m interested in ... new technologies.
 - 🌱 I’m currently learning ...
-SQL, HTML and Git.
+Git, Unix and CSS.
-- 💞️ I’m looking to collaborate on ... research.
+- 💞️ I’m looking to collaborate on ... some research.
-- 📫 How to reach me ... just ask!
+- 📫 How to reach me ... via Mastodon!

 <!---
 McBaumwolle/McBaumwolle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.